haiwen/seafile-user-manual/en/drive_client/drive_client_for_win10.md

 # SeaDrive for Windows 10 and later versions

-If you are using windows 10 or later versions, then you can download SeaDrive 3.0.
+If you are using windows 10 or later versions, it's recommended to use SeaDrive 3.0.

 SeaDrive 3.0 (and future versions) is redesigned with deeper integration to Windows 10 operating system.
 It supports Windows 10 1709 version (2017 Fall Update for Windows 10) and later versions.
 We recommend Windows 10 users to upgrade to SeaDrive 3.0 for more native virtual drive experience.